Genez-io/genezio-landing-page/content/posts/genezio_iac_tutorial.md

 For a complete list of configuration options and examples, refer to the [Genezio documentation](https://genezio.com/docs/project-structure/genezio-configuration-file/).

-Genezio will automatically provision the necessary resources, deploy your backend and frontend, and set up databases and authentication as defined in the configuration file.
+Genezio will automatically provide the necessary resources, deploy your backend and frontend, and set up databases and authentication as defined in the configuration file.

 ## Conclusion